jlbradley1844/jlbradley1844.github.io/_drafts/replacement-theory.md

 fixing predjudices.
 But there is another part where you simply have to bring up morals across the board to eliminate racism.
-There will always be disadvantaged groups - indeed, if you are poor and white and growing up in the middle of nowhere, you're in one too.
+There will always be disadvantaged groups - indeed, if you are poor and white and growing up in the middle of nowhere, you're surely disadvantaged in the same way.
 And venal people will misuse you just because they can - just as surely as they will misuse people of other races.